greghendershott/frog/README.md

 `YYYY-MM-DD-TITLE.md` and need to have some meta-data in the first few lines.

-You can do `racket frog.rkt -n "My Title"` to create such a file easily.
+You can do `raco frog -n "My Title"` to create such a file easily.
 This will also fill in the required meta-data section.
 The markdown file starts with a code block (indented 4 spaces) that must contain these three lines: